ArtiPedia/blog-v3/_posts/2016-04-27-jekyll-speed.md

 Jquery can be used to lazy load html, especially images.
 This method will prioritize above the fold content which is visible in the viewport.
 All the content below will be loaded only upon scrolling.
 You can also add effects like fade-in that makes it pretty!

 Here is a guide on [how to use jQuery lazy loading](http://www.appelsiini.net/projects/lazyload){:rel='nofollow'}{:target="_blank"}.
 And here is a [sample website](http://www.appelsiini.net/projects/lazyload/enabled_fadein.html){:rel='nofollow'}{:target="_blank"} which uses this feature.

+> Load items only when they are necessary.

 This feature comes in handy if your website has a lot of images or other similar content.
 This can be used on any type of media.